FOLLOW US

 Aerial View Portland Head Lighthouse Maine USA GabrielPevide/ Getty Images

-Surfer dudes and dudettes—here's one for you.
-Portland is a beachy town on the East Coast that offers relatively affordable housing at an average of $248,000 per home, and monthly rentals oscillate around the $1000 mark.
+Surfer dudes and dudettes—here's one for you!
+Portland is a beachy town on the East Coast that offers relatively affordable housing at an average of $248,000 per home and monthly rentals around $1,000 per month.
 You can expect a total monthly cost of living of about $2,444.
-The quality of life is right up there with gorgeous coastal scenery, excellent healthcare, and plenty to do on the weekends, but the tax burden and frigid winters may be off-putting.
+Portland also has a terrific equality of life thanks to its gorgeous coastal scenery, excellent healthcare, and weekend events.
+The are two downsides to consider, though: Maine has brutal winters and a relatively high tax rate.
 Portland's current population estimate is 68,313.

 Advertisement